gaomingzhao666/Spotify-Web-Player/README.md

 ## Contributor

-The project developed by Gmz@creamR，There is the backEnd section support - [NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi)
+The project developed by gaomingzhao666@Nano， there is the data-source support (unmaintained now)- [NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>